srynobio/Salvo/README.md

 ```
 -mode, -m : The mode used to run Salvo. <STRING>
 ```
-* One of two distinct mode used to run Salvo (not used for dedicated mode).
+* One of two distinct mode used to run Salvo.

 ```
-Example:
+Examples:
 -m idle
 -m dedicated
 ```